MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-subcontract-manufacturing.md

 For more information, see [Create Routings](production-how-to-create-routings.md).

-## Subcontracting Worksheet
+## Calculate Subcontracting Worksheets and Create Subcontract Purchase Orders
 Once you have calculated the subcontracting worksheet, the relevant document, in this case a purchase order, is created.

-# Calculate Subcontracting Worksheets and Create Subcontract Purchase Orders
 The **Subcontracting Worksheet** window functions like the **Planning Worksheet** by calculating the needed supply, in this case purchase orders, which you review in the worksheet and then create with the **Carry Out Action Message** function.

 > [!NOTE]